apache/accumulo-testing/contrib/terraform-testing-infrastructure/timely-grafana/README.md

 ## Deployment

 1. Run `build-image.sh`, after this runs, the timely jar files will be copied out of the Docker image and put into the `build_output` directory.
+The `build-image.sh` script takes several arguments: the version of Hadoop, the location of the local Maven repository, and the directory of the local Maven executable.
+The Maven repository and Maven home directory are copied into the Docker image at build time so that these items are not downloaded again.
 2. Copy the timely jar files from the `build_output` directory to `$ACCUMULO_HOME/lib`
 3. Add the following to `accumulo.properties':
 ```